rust-lang/reference/src/attributes.md

   - [`must_use`] --- Generates a lint for unused values.
   - [`diagnostic::on_unimplemented`] --- Hints the compiler to emit a certain error message if a trait is not implemented.
-  - [`diagnostic::do_not_recommend`] --- Hints the compiler to not show a certain trait impl in error messages
+  - [`diagnostic::do_not_recommend`] --- Hints the compiler to not show a certain trait impl in error messages.

 - ABI, linking, symbols, and FFI
   - [`link`] --- Specifies a native library to link with an `extern` block.